rambethina/java/pages/mydoc/mydoc_week_nine.md

 folder: mydoc
 ---

-## Introduction to data structures
+## Introduction to data structures & Iterator

 * Arrays
 * Map (We will review in the next lecture)